-During April 2023, we entered into a lease agreement for approximately \$1.4 million that will commence in fiscal year 2024 with a lease term of approximately 3.5 years.
 We do not have any related party leases.
 We have variable payments for expenses such as common area maintenance and taxes.
 We do not have variable payments that are based on an index or rate.
 As a result, we do not include variable payments in the calculation of the lease liability.
 Any variable costs are expensed as incurred.

-We sublease one of our office leases located in Bellevue, Washington with a lease term that will expire during fiscal year 2024.
+We subleased one of our office leases located in Bellevue, Washington with a lease term that expired during fiscal year 2024.